Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Scene construction

-The full scene formats (.gltf/.glb, .3ds, .wrl, .obj, .fbx, .dae, .off) contain not only geometry, but also some scene information like lights, cameras, actors in the scene, as well as texture properties.
+The full scene formats (.gltf/.glb, .3ds, .wrl, .obj, .fbx, .dae, .off, .x, .3mf, .usd) contain not only geometry, but also some scene information like lights, cameras, actors in the scene, as well as texture properties.
 By default, all this information will be loaded from the file and displayed.
 Use the --geometry-only options to modify this behavior.
 For file formats that do not support it, a default scene is created.

 Plugins

 If you installed F3D using a package manager, it’s possible that the packager chose to bundle the plugins in different packages or to list plugin dependencies as optional dependencies to reduce the reduce the number of dependencies of the main package.
 In this case, in order to open a file that requires a plugin, you will have to make sure all needed dependencies are installed and specify which plugin you want to load in order to be able to open this file.
 You can either use the --load-plugins option or add a line in the configuration file, if not already.
+Several plugins can be specified by giving a comma-separated list.
 Here is the list of plugins provided officially by F3D:

 • alembic: ABC support

-• assimp: FBX, DAE, OFF and DXF support
+• assimp: FBX, DAE, OFF, DXF, X and 3MF support

 • draco: DRC support